 What grows and lives in the dry forest?

-> More than 100 native plant species grow in dry forests, including the endangered kauila, uhiuhi, koki‘o, ‘aiea and halapepe trees.
+More than 100 native plant species grow in dry forests, including the endangered kauila, uhiuhi, koki‘o, ‘aiea and halapepe trees.
 More than 25 percent of Hawaii’s endangered plant species are found in dry forests.
 Birds, such as ‘amakihi and the rare palila (an endangered Hawaiian honeycreeper) are also found in dry woodlands.
 A key dry forest seed disperser, the ‘alalā (Hawaiian crow), previously existed only in captivity and was recently released back into the wild in a native forest suitable for its release, health and proliferation.
+Unfortunately, the birds had to be recaptured due to difficulties adapting in the wild, and are back in an aviary learning more adaptation skills for living in the wild.
 The rare and endangered `O`kai (Manduca blackburni) or Blackburn’s sphinx moth also makes its home in this habitat.

-> What happened to Hawaii’s dry forests?
+What happened to Hawaii’s dry forests?

 Land development and deforestation, wildfires, invasive species (including invasive plants, animals, insects and fungal diseases), grazing by ungulates (goats, sheep and cattle) and seed predation by rodents have all contributed to the degradation and fragmentation of Hawaii’s dry forests.
 About ninety-five percent of these forests have been destroyed.
 And many experts estimate less than three percent of the remaining habitat can be considered healthy forest remnants.